 While setting software staff access levels is, ultimately, a personal choice, it’s good to have some guidelines before setting your own.
 When your team knows you’ve put genuine thought and knowledge into setting them, they’ll be more accepting and understanding of your decisions.
 One last thing: remind yourself not to get overly stressed about getting it right the first time around.
 Staff access levels are a fluid security measure that can be amended at any time to align with your business and salon ownership practices.

 Top Tip!
-If you feel like amending your Phorest Salon Software System Access Levels and need some help, you can drop us an email on email@example.com, or take a look at our support team’s handy article!
+If you feel like the System Access Levels in your Phorest cloud salon software and need some help, you can drop us an email on email@example.com, or take a look at our support team’s handy article!

 Thanks for reading! #LetsGrow